SolraBizna/ars-emu/HARDWARE.md

 - Bit 0-2: Palette number
 - Bit 3-7: (Height in tiles-1)

-SAM port access will encounter bus conflicts during the cycle before each 3-cycle "sprite prefetch" block of the H-blank, and will also encounter a bus conflict in every "dot out" cycle whose dot comes from a sprite.
+SAM port access will create bus conflicts during the cycle before each 3-cycle "sprite prefetch" block of the H-blank, and will also create a bus conflict in every "dot out" cycle whose dot comes from a sprite.
 Safe at other times.

 ## Overlay

 If any of the high 4 bits of `$0202` are set, the Overlay is enabled.
 It is very similar to the background layer, with some differences:

 - Tilemap and tiles are stored in main memory (Work RAM or cartridge space), not VRAM
-- Not scrollable
+- No hardware scrolling
-- Palette index 0 is transparent, and others are always "in front" of everything else
+- Palette index 0 is transparent (the CRAM value is not used).
+Any other palette index overrides the pixel color. (i.e. overlay is always "in front of" sprites and backgrounds)

 Having the Overlay enabled steals about 11.25% of main CPU cycles.
-There are plenty of those to go around, but if you really need every cycle you can get a small speedup by disabling the Overlay when it's not in use.
+Given the ARS CPU's ridiculous clockspeed, there are plenty of those to go around, but if you really need every cycle you can get a small speedup by disabling the Overlay when it's not in use.
+You can enable/disable the overlay at any time, even in the middle of a scanline, though the precise timing is finicky.
+More commonly, the overlay gets enabled and disabled from a scanline IRQ, based on whether it is needed in the upcoming scanline.

 A major advantage of the Overlay over other types of graphics is that it can be written freely and safely at all times.
 SimpleConfig, included with the ARS emulator, uses the Overlay along with some scanline trickery to create a 2-bpp framebuffer.
+Many games (and ARS DOS) use it to implement bitmapped text, with varying degrees of sophistication.

 The Overlay is a 32x28 tilemap.
 The first and last rows are repeated to produce a full 256x240 pixel image.
-(The repeated rows are normally invisible due to overscan.)
+(The repeated rows are normally invisible due to overscan, but are pretty off-putting if you can see them.)
 Tile numbers are stored straightforwardly, one byte per tile, starting at `$7C00`.
 Each tile has a corresponding bit starting at `$7F80` which allows a choice between two palettes.

+The area of memory space where tile *data* is fetched from is given by the high nybble of the `$0202` register.
+With `$X?` in that register, tiles are fetched from `$X???` of main memory.
+This register is latched at the beginning of scan-out, so you can't change the tile data mid scanline.
+These memory accesses act the same way as CPU reads do.
+Because of this, tile data can come just as easily from ROM or from RAM.

 # Controller ports